-An appointment established at a fixed or variable percentage of time at 50 percent or more of full-time, which is expected to continue for one year or longer, and with regularly scheduled furlough periods.
+An partial-year career appointment is established at a fixed or variable percentage of time at 50 percent or more of full-time, which is expected to continue for one year or longer, and with regularly scheduled furlough periods.
 Furlough periods cannot exceed three months per calendar year, and should be scheduled per local procedures.
-Partial-year career appointments are used to accommodate foreseeable seasonal fluctuations in staffing, budgetary, operational, or other University needs.
+Partialyear career appointments are used to accommodate foreseeable seasonal fluctuations in staffing, budgetary, operational, or other University needs.

-During a regularly scheduled furlough period the appointee remains an employee with the University but is not currently working in the partial-year career appointment.
+A partial-year career appointment contains During a regularly scheduled furlough periods, not to exceed three months per calendar year, during which the incumbentappointee remains an employee with the University but is not currently at working in the partial-year career appointment.
 Time on furlough is not considered time on pay status.
-An appointee cannot use vacation leave, sick leave, paid time off (PTO) or compensatory time off (CTO) when not on pay status.
+An appointee cannot use vacation leave, sick leave, paid time off (PTO) or compensatory time off (CTO) when not on pay status. during the furlough period.

-Appointees holding partial-year career appointments may choose to receive paychecks during their working months only or, alternatively, to spread their paychecks over twelve months.
+Employees Appointees holding partial-year career appointments may choose to receive paychecks during their working months only or, alternatively, to spread their paychecks over twelve months.